-6. Referral or transfer to another health or social care provider
+Referral or transfer to another health or social care provider

 - Prior to a resident's transfer to and/or from another health or social care facility, an assessment for infection risk must be undertaken.
-This ensures appropriate placement of the resident. - Transfer documentation, e.g. an Inter-health and social care infection control (IHSCIC) transfer form (see Appendix 1) or patient passport, must be completed for all transfers, internal or external and whether the resident presents an infection risk or not.
-Refer to the 'Patient placement and assessment for infection risk Policy for Care Home settings'. - The resident's 'at risk' status must be included in any referrals for surgery as head and neck surgery may involve contact with tissues of high or medium infectivity, for which special infection control precautions will be required. - The ambulance/transport service and receiving area must be notified of the resident's infectious status in advance.
+This ensures appropriate placement of the resident. - Transfer documentation, e.g. a patient passport or an 'Inter-health and social care infection control transfer Form' (available to download at www.infectionpreventioncontrol.co.uk), must be completed for all transfers, internal or external and whether the resident presents an infection risk or not.
+Refer to the 'Patient placement and assessment for infection risk Policy for Care Home settings'.

+- The resident's 'at risk' status must be included in any referrals for surgery as head and neck surgery may involve contact with tissues of high or medium infectivity, for which special infection control precautions will be required. - The ambulance/transport service and receiving area must be notified of the resident's infectious status in advance.